 About 10% of people with PH1 get their first symptoms between infancy and early childhood.
 This type, called infantile PH1, can be serious.

 Parents may notice that their baby is too small in height and weight for their age.
 This is called failure to thrive.
-Babies and young children with PH1 may also have high levels of calcium in their urine when it's tested at their doctor’s appointments.
+Babies and young children with PH1 may also have high levels of oxalate in their urine when it's tested at their doctor’s appointments.

 Another early sign of PH1 in babies and very young children is painful stones in their kidneys, bladders, or urethras.
 People with PH1 lack an enzyme that controls the levels of oxalate in their bodies.
 Oxalate is a substance that can combine with calcium to form hard stones in your kidneys or urinary tract.